Bluestones Group policies

 A crime is suspected or detected.

-Information is relevant to a company in liquidation or receivership, where a debt is due to The Company.
+Information is relevant to a company in liquidation or receivership, where a debt is due to Bluestones Group.

-Information is considered by the owning unit to be of potential historical importance and this has been confirmed by the Administrator.
+The owning unit considers information to be of potential historical importance, and this has been confirmed by the Administrator.

-In the case of possible or actual legal proceedings, investigations or crimes occurring, the type of information that needs to be retained relates to any that will help or harm The Company or the other side’s case or liability or amount involved.
+In the case of possible or actual legal proceedings, investigations or crimes occurring, the type of information that needs to be retained relates to any that will help or harm Bluestones Group or the other side’s case or liability or amount involved.

 The Administrator shall take such steps as is necessary to promptly inform all staff of any suspension in the further disposal of documents.